sharife/goldenthread-v2/site/content/productions/reorient-2004.md

     - image: https://ucarecdn.com/81567e08-d39e-4597-9237-01047707f52d/
     - image: https://ucarecdn.com/aa77a3e4-a51c-48f1-a41a-ae11580316fa/
 ---
-Selections include *Between the Eyes*, a play by the MacArthur Genius Award recipient, Naomi Wallace, *Compression of a Casualty* by Kevin Doyle, exploring the news coverage of the Iraq War; as well as a special performance OPENING WEEK ONLY by Bay Area native, Betty Shamieh, performing excerpts from her critically acclaimed play of monologues, *Chocolate in Heat, Growing Up Arab in America.*
+This year's line up includes *Between the Eyes*, a play by the MacArthur Genius Award recipient, Naomi Wallace, *Compression of a Casualty* by Kevin Doyle, about an Iraq War veteral; as well as a special performance OPENING WEEK ONLY by Bay Area's own Betty Shamieh, performing excerpts from her critically acclaimed play, *Chocolate in Heat, Growing Up Arab in America.*